DiscountingCashFlows/readthedocs/docs/source/functions.rst

 Setting assumptions:
 --------------------

-Assumptions are set either static or dynamically.
+Assumptions are set either statically or dynamically.

-- ``static`` : We know what the assumption will be (Example: INPUT.GROWTH_YEARS: 5 - it will be 5 growth years by default)
+- ``static`` : We have a default value for the assumption (Example: INPUT.GROWTH_YEARS: 5 - it will be 5 growth years by default)

-- ``dynamic``: We need to calculate or retrieve the data from the API (Example: INPUT._TREASURY_YIELD: '' - needs to be filled with the us 10 year treasury yield using ``setInputDefault()`` function down below)
+- ``dynamic``: We can set the assumption by using ``setInputDefault()`` (Example: INPUT._TREASURY_YIELD: '' - needs to be filled dynamically with the us 10 year treasury yield)

 ``Input()`` function:
 *********************